exuperian/RedPitayaTutorials/Tutorials/SETUP_BaseCode/README.md

 Now we'll give Vivado the last information it needs about the Red Pitaya.

 First, right-click the *ZYNQ7 Processing System* and select *Customize Block*.
 Click on *Import XPS Settings* at the top, press the '...' button, and choose the *red_pitaya.xml* file.
-Press the OK button twice to get back to the design, and you should see some extra ports appear on the *ZYNQ7* block:
+Press *OK* and then *OK* again to get back to the design, and you should see some extra ports appear on the *ZYNQ7* block:

 ![Basic Red Pitaya setup](img_BaseSetup.png)